 The High Performance Computational Center will promote research and teaching on campus through integrating leading-edge high performance computing and visualization for UH faculty, staff and students.

 The new wet labs are designed to allow researchers to work with chemicals, drugs or biological matter.
 The labs will handle liquid solutions or volatile phases requiring direct ventilation.
 The wet labs will be fitted with specialized piped utilities supplying water and various gases used during research.
 The new Mass Spectrometry Lab will allow researchers access to the most current equipment designed for analytical chemistry.

 Dean Joseph Tedesco said the Mehta family contribution is an example of the community support that allowed the Cullen College of Engineering and the University to move forward with the new building.

 “This building will allow us to expand both our educational offerings and our research facilities,” Tedesco said.
 “It will allow more students to participate in research opportunities.
 We appreciate the Mehta family for this generous gift.”

 The four Mehta siblings all attended the University of Houston.

 “We have all benefited from the outstanding faculty and opportunities the engineering school provided us.” said Rahul Mehta, “We are grateful for the dedication and excellence of the faculty.”

 Supporting this building effort is their way of showing appreciation for the opportunities afforded them from the University, as well as to show their support for the faculty and other members of the UH community, the family said.

 “It is educational investments like this that will keep the University of Houston at the forefront of research and education,” Jainesh Mehta said, “and continue the tradition of excellence we all experienced during our time here.”

 Groundbreaking for the new building was October 6, 2014.
-The building is scheduled to open in 2016.
+The building opened in 2018.